-The second edition of Gauge Theories of the Strong, Weak, and Electromagnetic Interactions, published by Princeton University Press, is now available.
-Preview the Table of Contents.
-See the Illustration Package for classroom use.
-Read some Endorsements.
+The second edition of Gauge Theories of the Strong, Weak, and Electromagnetic Interactions was published by Princeton University Press in September 2013.
+I invite you to review the Table of Contents and read Chapter 1.
+All the Illustrations are available in digital format for classroom use.
+I maintain a current list of Amplifications & Corrections.

 From the Preface: The book is intended to serve as a text for a special topics course for advanced graduate students and as a monograph for reference and self-study.
 It may also be used, selectively, to supplement a course on relativistic quantum mechanics.